-I acknowledge that I have reviewed this handbook (Sign and return this sheet to Trade Teacher.)
-Parent/Guardian Signature Date Student Signature Date

-Refusal to release my directory information (page 26).

-I do not grant permission for the release of my directory information without my prior consent.
+Tacknowledge that that eled the fledith and safety section on pages 50 40 of this handsook.
+I acknowledge that I have reviewed th his handbook (Sign and return this sheet to Trade Tea cher.)
+Parent/Guardian Signature Date Student Signature Date Refusal to release my directory inform I do not grant permission for the • . directory information without t my prior consent. rae net grant permission for the e release or my an estery misrimation manea erriy prior conscitu

-Parent/Guardian Signature

-Date